suzannejmatthews/aosk/chapter2.md

 ## How is information sent on the internet?

-Let’s talk about packets.
+Let's talk about packets.
 If you want to send something over the internet (say sending a picture to your grandma), it gets broken down into tiny pieces called packets.